1 Introduction

-In 1560 BC, during the time of Iasus, son of Triopas, son of Phorbas, son of Criasus, son of Argus, son of Niobe, there was a large migration of Pelasgians living in Argos.
-During this period, there is no evidence of other races invading Argos from folklore.
-It is thought that the cause of migration was a long-term food shortage caused by climate change, rather than a temporary phenomenon such as river flooding caused by torrential rains.
+In 1560 BC, during the reign of Iasus, son of Triopas, son of Phorbas, son of Criasus, son of Argus, son of Niobe, there was a great migration of the Pelasgians who lived in Argos.

-During the reign of Iasus, who succeeded Triopas, most of the population migrated from Argos to various locations in four major groups.
+The inhabitants of Argos migrated from Argos to various places in four major groups.

 2 Emigration to Lycia and Egypt